Updated: 5 days ago

-Question: Think of the last time your were hurt by someone.
-Could be anyone.
+Think of the last time you were hurt by someone.

-Did you stop yourself in the middle of being hurt, and asked why you are hurt right now?
-Think closely.
+Did you stop yourself in the middle of "being hurt", and asked why you are hurt right now?

-I don't mean if you asked yourself LATER, when you were analyzing the situation by yourself, and after telling yourself a good story of how you were hurt in the same matter as a child, reached the conclusion it's OK to be hurt and that you had the right to feel this way.
+I don't mean if you asked yourself LATER, when you calmed down and were analyzing the situation by yourself.
+I don't mean after telling yourself a good story of how the other person was a douche, and that you had every right to feel hurt.

-I mean right there, on the spot, in the midst of this raging storm of emotion, with all the commotion that was going on within you - did you stop and ask yourself that?
+I mean right there, on the spot, in the midst of this raging storm of emotion - did you stop and ask yourself that?

 If you did - you must have been meditating for a while now, since meditation practice gives you the ability to do just that - stop.

-You cannot control the behavior of others, but you can control your reaction to their behavior.
+I realized I cannot control the behavior of others, but I can control my reactions to their behavior.

-Sure, sometimes the other person deserves to be snapped on, but ask yourself - do you want to be that kind of person who snaps at people, or the kind of person who reacts calmly and intelligently to difficult and challenging situations?
+Sure, sometimes the other person is a dick and deserves to be snapped at, but ask yourself: Who do you want to be?
+The kind of person who snaps at people, or the kind of person who reacts calmly and intelligently to difficult and challenging situations?

 The more you react like the latter, the better people will perceive you and the more they will think of you as a rational person who carries him/herself around in a respectful way.